 400g of fresh prawns

-5 grams corn starch
+5 grams of corn starch

 Salt to taste

-- Deshell the prawns and finely mince it, you can use a blender but we prefer the knife and board.
+- Deshell the prawns and finely mince them, you can use a blender but we prefer the knife and board.
 Marinate it with a pinch of starch and the corn starch in and knead the mixture until combined well.
 Pound the paste onto a cutting board repeatedly till you reach a springy consistency.

 - Store in fridge till ready to cook.
 You could serve the prawn paste in a piping bag like what they did in ‘Hai Di Lao’, where you will eat a small thick strip of prawn paste.
-Or you could put them in this bamboo holder, scooping them out using a spoon, allowing you to taste them like prawn ball.
+Or you could put them in this bamboo holder, scooping them out using a spoon, allowing you to taste them like prawn balls.

 - The prawn paste balls are ready to be eaten when they float to the surface, about 3 minutes.